Illinois Child Custody Attorney Assisting Clients with Allocation Judgments and Parenting Plans in Oak Park

 When you are going through a divorce and have children from the marriage, child custody issues can be some of the most contentious and difficult legal matters to handle.
 Anyone who is considering divorce and has kids with their spouse should know that Illinois child custody law has changed.
 The Illinois Marriage and Dissolution of Marriage Act (IMDMA) no longer uses the language “child custody” or “visitation,” but instead has shifted to using the terms “parental responsibilities” and “parenting time.”

 The idea is that the changes to the law better reflect the close relationship and bond that parents and children have with one another.
 If you are filing for divorce and need assistance with your child custody case, an Oak Park child custody attorney can assist you.

 Learning More About Oak Park Parental Responsibilities and Parenting Time

 What are parental responsibilities and parenting time?
-Under the IMDMA, parental responsibilities is a term that refers to both significant decision-making responsibilities for a child as well as caretaking functions.
+Under the IMDMA, parental responsibility is a term that refers to both significant decision-making responsibilities for a child as well as caretaking functions.

 Caretaking functions include but are not limited to:

-- Ensuring that the child attends medical appointments; and
+- Ensuring that the child attends medical appointments

 Significant decision-making responsibilities do not involve daily care of the child, but instead making decisions about the child’s education, religious upbringing, and medical care, for example.